CAPITALS (1-4-1) at MAPLE LEAFS (3-3-0)

 Maple Leafs: Toronto needed a solid effort in its last game Tuesday versus the Sabres after coming off lopsided losses to the Islanders and Rangers.
 Forward Matt Frattin made his case for staying with the big-league club as the sometime AHL player tallied a goal in regulation and scored his second in dramatic fashion, making a nifty move past the defenseman and slipping a quick wrister past goalie Ryan Miller with just two ticks left on the OT clock to win it for the Maple Leafs.

-Who's hot: Center Mike Ribeiro has a goal and two assists over his last three games for the Capitals. … Frattin has scored three goals in three games since being called up from the AHL's Toronto Marlies last Thursday.
+Who's hot: Jason Pominville has four goals and two assists in his last five games. … Frattin has scored three goals in three games since being called up from the AHL's Toronto Marlies last Thursday.

 Injury report: Forward Brooks Laich (groin) and defenseman Jack Hillen (upper body) are out for the Capitals. … The Maple Leafs are without forward Joffrey Lupul (broken forearm).
 Forward Clarke MacArthur sat out again Tuesday with a lacerated pinkie, while defenseman Mike Komisarek seeks to return soon after getting a sliver of fiberglass removed from his eye following practice Monday.